ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

     *  4.4.
 [Caller](#44-caller)

 ## 1. Overview
-MQTT is a lightweight, publish-subscribe, machine to machine network protocol for message queue/message queuing service.
+MQTT is a lightweight, publish-subscribe, machine-to-machine network protocol for message queue/message queuing service.
 This specification elaborates on the usage of MQTT clients that connect and interact with the MQTT broker.
 These clients allow publishing and subscribing messages to and from the MQTT broker with resource constraints or limited network bandwidth, such as in the Internet of Things.

 Ballerina MQTT supports MQTTv5.
-Currently, it contains two core apis:
+Currently, it contains two core APIs:
 * Client - Used to publish messages to the MQTT broker.
 * Listener - Used to get the messages from the MQTT broker.